jeffbock/RasPin_Pinball/HowToBuild.md

 - PInball should now be set up to build in windows and use VS Code as the primary debugger.
     - Hit Crtl-Shift-P to bring up the task menu, select "Windows: Full Pinball Build".
     - Run the EXE either through debug with F5 or by launching the app outside VS Code.
-    - Note: If you have problems with ANGLE / OGLES libraries while building, try and replace the header files in PInball/src/include_ogl with the same files in Angle/include.

 - Note: At some point, the Windows setup may be updated to use the headers / libraries directly from the Angle locations, but it does not currently do that, unlike the Raspberry Pi setup.